yohan-hicof/motorbike_lean_tracker/README.md

 -Improve the description of the readme and add images.

--Allow the recorded data to be replayed. (in progress)
+-Allow the recorded data to be replayed. (in progress): in the track replay, show more info, like current speed, current lean

 -Create another interface to see the track according to the gps data.